Fear & Soothing: How Sunday Became A Mood You Can Buy

 Advertisement

-Convincing women that spending money on themselves, and sequestering themselves in safe spaces are all acts of self-kindness — not self-centredness — is rampant in Sunday psychology.
+Convincing women that spending money on themselves, and sequestering themselves in safe spaces are all acts of self-kindness — not self-centeredness — is rampant in Sunday psychology.

 That ritualistic aspect of creating order in small ways can be personally reassuring, if not actually effective in alleviating big-scale turmoil.
 And even if the act itself is inherently empty, many these self-care products come ready-made with meaning, courtesy of purposefully ambiguous “ethnic” origins.